Mausam (2011 film): Plot

-The main story of the film spans over a period 10 years, from 1992 to 2002 and includes references to Demolition of Babri Masjid, Bombay riots, 1993 Bombay bombings, Kargil War, 9/11 attacks and Post-Godhra Riots.
+The main story of the film spans over a period of 10 years, from 1992 to 2002, and includes references to the Demolition of Babri Masjid, Bombay riots, 1993 Bombay bombings, Kargil War, 9/11 attacks, and post-Godhra riots.

 Mausam is the story of two lovers, Harinder Singh, known as Harry and Aayat.
-Harry is a happy-go-lucky Punjabi guy, whereas Aayat is a Kashmiri girl.
+Harry is a happy-go-lucky Punjabi guy whereas Aayat is a Kashmiri girl.

-In 1992 Aayat and her Bua (Aunt) Fatima escape from Kashmir due to Insurgency.
+In 1992, Aayat and her Bua (aunt) Fatima escaped from Kashmir due to the insurgency.
 Aayat's mother is murdered by the militants, thus forcing her father Ghulam Rasool (Kamal Chopra) and her Chacha Maharaj Kishan to send her along with her aunt to Mallukot.

-In Mallukot, Aayat meets a young happy-go-lucky boy named Harinder 'Harry' Singh.
-Harry is the son of a College Professor.
+In Mallukot, Aayat meets Harinder 'Harry' Singh.
+Harry is the son of a college professor.
 He and his friends are popular locals who spend their days goofing around.
-A Mallukot girl named Rajjo however nurses a deep crush on Harry, but he constantly rejects her.
-But when Harry meets Aayat for the first time he is instantly smitten and falls in love with her.
+A Mallukot girl named Rajjo, however, nurses a deep crush on Harry, but he constantly rejects her.
+But when Harry meets Aayat for the first time, he is instantly smitten and falls in love with her.
 Aayat initially is hesitant but later reciprocates his love.
-They both grow close during the preparations of Pammo's (Harry's elder sister) wedding.
+They both grow close during the preparations for Pammo's (Harry's elder sister) wedding.
 Pammo marries Mahinder Pal 'MP' Singh, Harry's friend from London.
-However, after hearing the news of the Demolition of the Babri Masjid the following day, Aayat and her family flee to Mumbai.
+However, after hearing the news of the demolition of the Babri Masjid the following day, Aayat and her family fled to Mumbai.
 Aayat does not inform Harry before leaving, making him heartbroken.
 Meanwhile, Harry gets selected in the Indian Air Force, and he also leaves Mallukot for NDA.

-In 1999, Harry and Aayat again meet in Edinburgh.
-Aayat has been staying there for the past seven years, after losing her relative in the 1993 Bombay bombings, and Harry now a Squadron Leader has been sent there by the Indian Air Force on a special assignment.
-In London, they again grow closer, prompting Aayat's family to fix her marriage with Harry.
+In 1999, Harry and Aayat again meet in Edinburgh, Scotland.
+Aayat has been staying there for the past seven years, after losing her relative in the 1993 Bombay bombings, and Harry, now a squadron leader, has been sent there by the Indian Air Force on a special assignment.
+In Edinburgh, they again grow closer, prompting Aayat's family to fix her marriage with Harry.
 Aayat later invites Harry over to her place.

 On the day of the visit, however, the Kargil War breaks out, and Harry is immediately recalled to India.
 On arrival, Harry is posted with a Mirage 2000 Squadron in Jodhpur.
 Meanwhile, Aayat's father passes away, forcing her entire family to relocate from London back to Mallukot.
 Aayat and Harry both try to contact each other but fail.